ElaXan/GCAndroid/README.md

 # GCAndroid
-What the benefit can i get by hosting a localhost using GCAndroid?
+What benefit can i get by hosting a localhost using GCAndroid?
 * Lower ping
 * Access to edit server code (Banner, Event, Abyss, plugin, etc)
 * And much more.
 ## Note
 GCAndroid will require [Ubuntu](https://ubuntu.com), [Termux](https://termux.dev/en/) and `Skillssss`.
-Running this may burdens your phone depending on the device you're using, so it's not recommended for low specs.
+Running this may burdens your phone depending on the device you're using, so it's not recommended to run this on low specs device.
-But, why not to try it...
+But, why don't you try it...
 I could be wrong XD

 ## Download
 Download [Termux F-Droid](https://f-droid.org/repo/com.termux_118.apk) [RECOMMENDED]\